-M. Sc.
-Management and Informatics
+M. A. Management and Informatics

-M. Sc.
-Management and Informatics
+M. A. Management and Informatics

-Professional title: Master of Management and Informatics
+Professional title: Master of Arts

 Management and Informatics Master's programme is an interdisciplinary combination of contemporary social science skills with an emphasis on business sciences and knowledge in the field of informatics.

 It is in the interconnection of these skills, enabling simultaneous understanding of business processes and organizational structures along with developed ability of information technology use, where we recognize one of the key routes to the development of information-supported organizational and social environment.